Help improve the care sector

 What is the Fair Cost of Care exercise?

-We will ask care providers to complete a financial modelling exercise, covering most aspects of service delivery and organisational management for the past two financial years.
+We have asked care providers to complete a financial modelling exercise, covering most aspects of service delivery and organisational management for the past two financial years.

 We will consolidate all responses to provide local authority commissioners a 'median' cost for the actual delivery of care during that time.